mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/cli-reference/dcos-edgelb-template-show/index.md

 navigationTitle:  dcos edgelb template show
 title: dcos edgelb template show
 menuWeight: 55
-excerpt: Display load-balancer config template for a pool
+excerpt: Display load-balancer configuration template for a pool
 enterprise: true
 ---

 # Description
-The `dcos edgelb template show` command shows the load-balancer config template for an individual pool.
+The `dcos edgelb template show` command shows the load-balancer configuration template for an individual pool.
 If pool-name is omitted, the default template is shown.

 The rendered `haproxy.cfg` for a pool is generated using a template named `haproxy.cfg.ctmpl`.
 It is possible for advanced users to modify and upload a custom version of this template.